DuneRanger/Large-Number-Library/documentation-user.md

 All bit operations behave mostly equivalently to the C++ standard library (i.e. `~` is defined as bit NOT, so adding 1 is equivalent to getting the values two's complement).

-The only difference in behaviour is that bit-shifting by the bit size of a class is defined as setting every bit to zero, as compared to C++ undefined behaviour when bit-shifting by an integers size.
+The only two differences in behaviour is that bit-shifting by 128 bits or larger values is defined as setting every bit to zero, as compared to C++ undefined behaviour when bit-shifting by an integers size and C++ allows shifting by a negative value (with a warning), whereas `int_limited` does not support it.

 Note, that the boost multiprecision library overloads the bit-shift operators with arithmetic bit-shifting.